robertdpowell/rp_blog/_posts/2020-12-20-The Coaching Habit.md

 ---
 layout: fullpost
-title: Coaching
+title: The Coaching Habit
-summary: This explainer focuses on the practices of coaching.
+summary: Key takeaways from Michael Bungay Stanier's book, 'The Coaching Habit'.
-published: false
+published: true

 ---

-## COACHING QUESTIONS
+#### COACHING QUESTIONS

 *  "What's on your mind?"